Open-Nav: Exploring Zero-Shot Vision-and-Language Navigation in Continuous Environment with Open-Source LLMs: Abstract

 \section{Abstract}

 Vision-and-Language Navigation (VLN) tasks require an agent to follow textual instructions to navigate through 3D environments.
 Traditional approaches use supervised learning methods, relying heavily on domain-specific datasets to train VLN models.
 Recent methods try to utilize closed-source large language models (LLMs) like GPT-4 to solve VLN tasks in zero-shot manners, but face challenges related to expensive token costs and potential data breaches in real-world applications.
 In this work, we introduce Open-Nav, a novel study that explores \textit{open-source} LLMs for zero-shot VLN in the \textit{continuous} environment.
 Open-Nav employs a spatial-temporal chain-of-thought (CoT) reasoning approach to break down tasks into instruction comprehension, progress estimation, and decision-making.
 It enhances scene perceptions with fine-grained object and spatial knowledge to improve LLM's reasoning in navigation.
 Our extensive experiments in both simulated and real-world environments demonstrate that Open-Nav achieves competitive performance compared to using closed-source LLMs.
+The project webpage is https://sites.google.com/view/opennav